mikeerickson/nptemplating-docs/docs/templating-commands/quick-notes.md

 Sometimes, you have templates that you apply often, and you would like to specify in advance, for example, the folder you want a new note to be placed in, the title of the note, and the template to use for the content.`np.Templating` **Quick Notes** are more specific templates for creating new notes.

 ## Quick Notes Templates
-By default, Quick Notes templates are located in "@Templates/🗒 Quick Notes".
-If you would like to store your Quick Notes in a different location inside the "@Templates" folder, you can change the name of Quick Notes folder by defining the [Quick Notes setting](/docs/settings) value.
+By default, Quick Notes templates are located in "@Templates/🗒 Quick Notes" however you can place them where you wish within the "@Templates" folder.

 ![Template Chooser](/img/templates-quick-notes.png)